weiqi-luo/Machine-Learning-Algorithm/README.md

 # Machine Learning Basics

-This is a coursework in the lecture Machine Learning in Robotics, which solves several toy problems with machine learning algorithm in Matlab.
+This is a coursework in the lecture Machine Learning in Robotics, in which I solved several toy problems with machine learning algorithm in Matlab.

 ## Part 1
 ### 1.1 Estimating velocity motion model of a mobile robot through linear regression